Slavus54/clean.com/README.md

 Caching *Towns API* and static files in *LocalStorage* and *serviceWorker*.
 Dynamic web page titles based on menu items and type of component.
 A lot of notifications with project's logo and limited duration of life based on *Notifications API*.
+New *welcome page* cards appearance with *IntersectionObserver API*.

 ### URL